Skip to main content Skip to main navigation

 Major new investment at ECU's Midwifery ward

-Edith Cowan University's (ECU) School of Nursing and Midwifery will be introducing its highly successful "Ward for a Day" initiative to its Midwifery discipline in the second semester of 2024, following a $500,000 investment into new and updated equipment.
+ECU's School of Nursing and Midwifery introduced its highly successful 'Ward for a Day' initiative to its Midwifery discipline in the second semester of 2024, following a $500,000 investment into new and updated equipment.

 Midwifery students Given the shortage of midwives, particularly in rural areas, hands-on training was of utmost importance for students.

 "Midwifery students use the space very differently compared with nursing and medical students.
-The simulation programme, which will be assisted by the major investment into new equipment, is aimed at preparing students to work across a full scope of practice as a midwife," ECU Course Co-ordinator Ms Melanie Welfare said.
+The simulation program, assisted by the major investment into new equipment, prepares students to work across a full scope of practice as a midwife," Course Coordinator Ms Melanie Welfare said.

 She noted that given the shortage of midwives, particularly in rural areas, hands-on training was of utmost importance for students.